The League series: Summary

-Devyn Kell has left the League.
-But it's not likely that the League will let him go without a fight.
-Now working as a runner, he has acquired the help of the mysterious Alix Garran as his systems engineer.
-With her affinity for all things mechanical and her lack of ties to any friends or family, she's a perfect choice for the rogue's crew.
-But as both of their pasts catch up to them, the must now fight for their freedom and for each other.
+Devyn Kell, who left the League and works as a runner, employs Alix Garran as a systems engineer.
+The two characters address events from their pasts while seeking to maintain their autonomy.

 The book begins with Devyn serving as a field doctor during a campaign against rebels.
 During the skirmish he discovers a child, Omari, who had been hideously injured and crippled by explosives that killed his family.
 When he tries to help, his commanding officer commands him to abandon Omari and help their own soldiers (who are lightly wounded).
 When Devyn refuses and is threatened at gun point he disarms his commander and kills or cripples every soldier in his unit.
 Then he supposedly goes to Nykyrian, who uses his influence to call off the bounty on Devyn's head.

 Years later, Alix has been recruited by Merjack under the threat of her sister being sold as a sex slave to find evidence of crimes by Devyn.
 She is given the job when she approaches Devyn and his crew after their usual engineer has been arrested.
 She slowly gains the trust of the crew, but is nearly revealed when a gang-including a former member of her father's crew tries to rape her.
 Devyn saves her, and later they have sex when Alix tries to do what she thinks is payment for him saving her.
 Devyn is shocked at her lack of knowledge of sex and how she thinks that she is required to sleep with him, but begins to show Alix how to embrace her freedom.